ghgemmer/Halloween/README.md

 Both cable and servo wire is about 15 feet in length from controller to prop which was long enough for me to have the controller inside and the prop outside on the porch with wires going thru a slightly open window.
-The goal was to be able to easily look at, probe, and change controller connections to the peripherals, and connect/disconnect power to the servos without having to do to this at the prop.
+The goal was to be able to easily look at, probe, and change controller connections to the peripherals, and connect/disconnect power to the servos without having to do to this at the prop, even during actual opeartion.
 The wires from the prop at the controller first connect to a terminal block which then connect to the Arduino, and peripheral devies.
 This makes moving connections around easier (at the terminal block) and also eliminates any pulling stress of wires that go to the Arduino, although wire hold down brackets and painters/duct tape are used on the wires